Last fast checked: 15 February 2020

 There are plenty of swimming and snorkeling opportunities on both the Caribbean and Pacific coasts, and beach bunnies won’t be disappointed with miles of sandy beaches at Punta Uva, Puerto Limon, Talamanca and Montezuma, to name but a few.
 Scuba diving is best in Playa del Coco.

 San Jose is full of museums, galleries and shopping, and offers slightly more sedate downtime than other high-octane pursuits to be found elsewhere in Costa Rica.
-As does a trip to Sarchi, nestled amid coffee-covered hillsides and home to over 200 artisan workshops.
+As does a trip to Sarchi, nestled amid coffee-covered hillsides and home to more than 200 artisan workshops.

 A trip to Volcan Arenal is particularly impressive at night, when constant eruptions of red-hot lava can be seen in the darkness.
 On the flanks of Arenal, La Fortuna is a friendly town providing lots of activities including hot springs, waterfalls, bungee-jumping, horse-riding and canyoning.

-As if there isn’t enough to do, you are never far away from a championship golf-course, if something a little more sedate is what you have in mind.
+As if there isn’t enough to do, you are never far away from a championship golf course, many abutting an ocean or rainforest view.

 (Image by: ryankozie)

-Driving in Costa Rica is relatively safe, but it may take you a few days to get used the rules of the road.
-Your driver’s license from home is usually valid for up to 90 days.
-Most car rental agencies are located in San Jose, and while driving throughout the rest of Costa Rica is reasonably pleasant, San Jose is overcrowded and finding somewhere to park near impossible.
+By Car: Driving in Costa Rica is relatively safe, and your driver’s license from home is usually valid for up to 90 days.
+Most car rental agencies are located in San Jose.
+While driving through rural Costa Rica is great for do-it-yourself sightseeing, San Jose is overcrowded and parking can be a challenge.

-Local buses are cheap, frequent and will take you to just about anywhere – the longest journey out of San Jose costing no more than $15.
+By bus: Local buses are cheap, frequent and will take you to just about anywhere – the longest journey out of San Jose costs no more than $15.

-In San Jose the taxis have meters, even though many drivers don’t use them.
-Outside of San Jose taxis are not metered and you will have to negotiate a price upfront.
+Taxis: In San Jose, the taxis have meters, although many drivers don’t use them.
+Arrange for only official taxis and insist on metered or a pre-negotiated rate.
+Outside San Jose taxis are not metered and you will want to negotiate a price upfront.

-Call our Toll-Free number of book online for your dentist in Costa Rica.
-Know-before-you-guy and use our website to find your dentist, read patient reviews and view clinics with virtual tours and high resolution photos.
-Get high-quality dental care at low prices - book with Dental Departures.
+Call our toll-free number or book online for your dentist in Costa Rica.
+Know-before-you-guy and use our website to find your dentist, read patient reviews and view clinics with virtual tours and high-resolution photos.
+Get high-quality dental care at low prices - book with Dental Departures today!